rrumale/machine-learning-live-labs/oml-services/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

 In this case the percentages are different but it still has the highest probability to be in the **LOW** category as it was in our previous models.

-## Task: 5: Score multiple customers using ONNX Neural Network Model.
+## Task: 5: Score multiple customers using ONNX Neural Network Model

 In this step we are going to score all three customers against our Neural Network imported model.